 Permanent CampaignIt is a long running joke of mine that I stopped watching American sitcoms when I started to tune in to American politics.
 The perrmanent campaign has come to pass.
 Political commentary in the USA in print, on the radio, television and internet is pervasive, seductive and all-consuming – a talking head industrial complex.

 RadioI was easily drawn in since I had enjoyed social commentary for years.
 However my radio entertainment was brought to an abrupt end by my introduction to the Mosaic web browser in 1995.
 It was not until 2002 when I purchased an external hard drive with built-in controls that this began to change.
 That hard drive (and it really was one) was Designed in California, built in Asia and marketed by Steve Jobs as the iPod.
 Things truly were never the same.
 With 10GB storage the iPod inhaled my entire music collection.
 A self-confessed fanboy I followed every Apple announcement and watched every Stevenote religiously.
 In the summer of 2005 Apple introduced iTunes support for podcasts.
 Radio was back!

+Prime Minister’s questionsThe US online magazine Slate produces a range of podcast roundtables or “gabfests”.
+The Slate Political Gabfest was the first and remains the most popular.
+I consider it one of the best podcasts available in any genre.
+It is first and foremost about intelligent discussion and debate.
 In the UK I found and had taken for granted a healthier, more spontaneous and intellectually stimulating political climate than I had observed in the US – in print (yes, even some of the tabloids) and on television with the gauntlet thrown down to leaders every week in Prime Minister’s questions and challenging interviews in the studio (ok, Paxman can be a bit extreme!).
 Quality came through the personalities involved.
 The Gabfest is similarly blessed.